Click on the names below to read each bio.

 Shanti is currently a resident of Haddam, CT.

-Dr. Veena Channamsetty is a family medicine physician and the Associate Chief Medical Officer of Community Health Center Inc. In this role, Dr. Channamsetty supports the clinical and administrative initiatives of the organization.
+Dr. Veena Channamsetty is the Chief Medical Officer of Community Health Center Inc. In this role, she is responsible for the clinical leadership of a large staff of medical providers and caregivers for the state’s largest Federally Qualified Health Center.
 She is responsible for medical staff recruitment, retention, and provider affairs.
 She is responsible for the oversight of the clinical and non-clinical training orientation, training and onboarding for all new CHC medical providers.
 With the vision of a stable and solid medical staff, Dr. Channamsetty coordinates clinical care with provider professional interests, promoting provider wellbeing and work life balance.
 She works directly with the Chief Medical Officer in overseeing clinical and non-clinical affairs of Physicians and APRNs.
 She is also a clinical preceptor for the APRN resident and sees patients weekly.
 Dr. Channamsetty received her medical degree from the American University of the Caribbean and her Family Practice Residency from Central Maine Medical Center.
 Dr. Channamsetty is board certified with the American Board of Family Medicine.
 Dr. Channamsetty worked at both private and hospital based practices prior to beginning her career at the Community Health Center in 2007, in Meriden CT.
 She served as the On-site Medical Director for the Meriden and Waterbury sites for 4 years, during which she medically managed her full patient panel and directly supervised the Physicians and APRNs both clinically and administratively.

 Previously, Charise developed and implemented health-related communication initiatives, such as a pilot employee wellness program, melanoma education toolkit for primary care physicians and social media strategies to promote smoking cessation among youth, for a number of non-profit organizations, including the Melanoma Education Foundation, Massachusetts Department of Public Health and MaineHealth.
 She received her bachelor’s degree from the University of Connecticut’s School of Business with a concentration in health care management and a master’s degree in health communication from Emerson College in conjunction with Tufts University School of Medicine.